nodejs/node/doc/api/cluster.markdown

   The following options are supported:

-  - `filename`: script to execute in the worker process, defaults to `process.argv[1]`
+  - `workerFilename`: script to execute in the worker process, defaults to `process.argv[1]`
   - `args`: worker program arguments, defaulting to `process.argv.slice(2)`
   - `workers`: the number of workers, defaulting to `os.cpus().length`